 - Bachelor’s degree plus at least three years of advancement and communications/marketing experience, preferably in a nonprofit/educational setting

 - Superb written, editorial, proofreading and communication skills

 - Excellent interpersonal skills, including professional collaboration and cultural competence

 - Superior organizational and time management skills

-- Proven track record of marketing and development
+- Proven track record of marketing and development experience and success

 - Capacity to meet goals and prioritize/execute multiple strategies in a timely manner

 - Strong sense of responsibility